 On the launch event, potential applicants had the opportunity to inform themselves on the framework of the 2nd Joint Call call, expectations from the funding parties and requirements for their applications.
 Additionally, expera, the Knowledge Sharing platform, was launched and participants were introduced to the tool and how it facilitates the Knowledge Community.

 DAY 1 | Getting started with the 2nd Call

-The first day of the event focussed on the launch of the 2nd Joint Call for Transnational RDD projects on Smart Grids and the Knowledge Sharing Platform expera.
+The first day of the event focussed on the launch of the 2nd Joint Call for Transnational RDD projects on Smart Grids and the Knowledge Sharing Platform free xxx sex sites expera.
 Michael Hübner from the Austrian Ministry for Transport, Innovation and Technology, coordinator of the ERA-Net Smart Grids Plus initiative, welcomed the participants and introduced the initiative, its background, goals, and structure.

 After these keynotes, Karina Barnholt Klepper and Fredrik Lundström as representatives of the ERA-Net Smart Grids Plus Call Management gave a presentation on the requirements of the second call, especially on the scope and ambition of the call, the call procedure, eligibility and desirable project characteristics.
 Participants were informed that this call is aimed at promoting transnational piloting and demonstration projects in the field of smart grids.
 The Call Management stressed that it was especially important for applicants to approach their national contact points during the compulsory advisory period.
 It was also advised that the Three-Layer Research Model is respected within applications.